top of page

-Between 1930 and 1990, the land of Jammu and Kashmir saw more than 7 episodes of ethnic cleansing and forced migration.
-However, these experiences still remain unheard due to ongoing politics within and outside the territory.
+Between 1930 and 1990, the land of Jammu and Kashmir witnessed multiple episodes of violence and forced migration.
+However, these traumatic experiences still remain unheard due to ongoing politics within and outside the territory.

 With a mission to record these untold stories and preserve the traumatic experiences of forced dispersion of communities from the Valley, we started Kasmir Untold, a digital repository of Kashmiri tangible and intangible heritage that aims to dismantle the binary representation of Kashmir and Kashmiris and re-present their stories through the lens of material memory.

 This project has been conceptualized by Prateeksha Pathak, a graduate student at York University, Canada.